Blood Cholesterol Living With

 Managing high cholesterol at home

-Follow up with your doctor regularly to see how well your treatment is working, whether you need to add or change medicines, and whether your health condition has changed.
+Follow up with your healthcare provider regularly to see how well your treatment is working, whether you need to add or change medicines, and whether your health condition has changed:

 - Take all medicines regularly, as prescribed.
-Do not change the amount of your medicine or skip a dose unless your doctor tells you to.
+Do not change the amount of your medicine or skip a dose unless your provider tells you to do so.

-- Call your doctor if you have any symptoms of complications or if you have problems with your blood pressure or blood sugar.
+- Call your healthcare provider if you have any symptoms of complications or if you have problems with your blood pressure or blood sugar.

 How high blood cholesterol may affect your health